elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 When working at a software with very strict performance requirements, you would definitely evaluate and refine such points.
 Here, after all, we're just doing a migration, so paying so much care to efficiency is possibly not such a crucial issue.

+### Out-of-the-box thoughts

+As said, we work all migrations schemaless.
+And what we wrote, this *migration file*, it's a script.

+Said in the opposite order, it might sound funny: to alter our database schema, we wrote a script in Elixir which makes no use of our Elixir schemas.
+So what's the point?

+Portability.
+The whole point is portability, and integration with `mix`.

+Obviously, if we exceed in the use of non-portable `fragment` SQL strings, we only keep the integration with `mix`.
+After all, a script that alters a database schema, in which we write large chunks of non-portable SQL, you can just as well write in plain SQL.

 ### The down migration